Courses and events

 During the course you will discuss the history of environmental science, how can environmental science sometimes create conflicts, trade-offs and synergies between different interest groups, and what is the future of environmental science?

-During the first year of your PhD studies you should start to write an introductory paper/ essay.
-The essay should be written as a review over a research question/problem/field you choose yourself.
+During the first year of your PhD studies you should start to write an introductory paper.
+The paper should be written as a review over a research question/problem/field you choose yourself.
 It should directly relate to your own research questions and it must have an environmental perspective.
-For further information, see the Doctoral Student Guide for Environmental Science.

-Will take place when you are about 2 years into your education.
+Seminar and examination which takes place about two years into your education.
 You will prepare: